ArminKleinert/ExtensibleDataSoup/README.md

 ## Not implemented

+☐ The pretty printer isn't printing so pretty yet.

 ☐ `@`, `'`, `~` and backtick prefixes, `#` prefix for lists.

 - Why not?
 I don't see a use for them in this context.